callumaubrey/seng302-edmun/README.md

 To view sonarqube analysis on a browser use: https://csse-s302g7.canterbury.ac.nz/sonarqube/account/security/
 - use VM credentials for login.

+### Licensing/Credits
+*  Country data is retrieved using REST Countries API
+*  Google Maps API is used to retrieve geographical data and displaying this data using Leaflet

 ### Authors
 *  Callum Aubrey
 *  Harry Collard